 Dotted with castles and lush islands, Alexandria Bay is a storybook landscape that holds the beauty and adventure of a perfect summer retreat.
 Whether you’re exploring Boldt Castle (pictured), charting the waters with Uncle Sam Boat Tours, or sampling your way through the Thousand Island Beverage Trail, this region will spark joy for any traveler.
 Make sure to visit neighboring bay towns like Clayton and Cape Vincent where you’ll find the Antique Boat Museum, The Cape Winery, and more waterfront destinations.

 Saratoga Springs (Capital-Saratoga)

 Head to Saratoga Race Course (pictured) this Labor Day for the last weekend that it’s open this year!
-You'll catch live races, Woodward Day, and the annual Closing Day event which allows fans a preview of potential standouts in next year’s Triple Crown series and Travers Stakes.
+You'll catch live races, Jockey Club Gold Cup, and the annual Closing Day event which allows fans a preview of potential standouts in next year’s Triple Crown series and Travers Stakes.
 Later, stroll Saratoga's charming downtown where boutiques and restaurants line the streets to create a perfect summer night setting.
 If you're interested in the area's storied history, check out Saratoga National Historical Park or Saratoga Spa State Park, home to the Roosevelt Baths which preserve the mineral springs that inspired Saratoga's name.